 Scott Zambito– Information Technology and E Commerce Design

-Scott's attention to detail is key to his success as our IT and E-Commerce manager.
+Scott's attention to detail is key to his success as our Network Administrator and E-Commerce manager.
 Dealing with over ten thousand items daily would easily destroy a lesser man.
 He is also our resident wood bat expert.
 He has an extensive knowledge of wood bat history ranging from styles to current player models and has quite a collection at home.
 Scott has been coaching at East Cobb Baseball for over 5 years now, so his baseball knowledge is second to none.
 When Scott isn't at work (which is rare) he spends time with his dogs and his lovely wife Megan.